chetnashah/javawork/kotlinwork/KotlinClasses.md

 ## Secondary constructors

+The main use case of secondary constructors is overloaded constructors which can have some sensible defaults or extra logic before calling primary constructor.
-A class can also declare secondary constructors, which are prefixed with constructor:
+A class can also declare secondary constructors, which are prefixed with constructor keyword:
+Note - You cannot have primary and secondary constructor with same argument list, they must be overloaded with different signature.
 ```kotlin
 class Pet {
     constructor(owner: Person) {